-Charge controllers are also available for lithium-ion to charge 10.8V packs (3 sells in series).
-When acquiring a charge controller for lithium-ion, observe the voltage requirements.
-The standard Li-ion family has a nominal voltage of 3.6V/cell; lithium iron phosphate is 3.30V/cell nominal.
-Connect the correct batteries for which the charge controller is designed.
-Do not connect a lead acid battery to a charge controller designed for Li-ion and vise-versa.
-Mismatch could compromise the safety and longevity of the batteries as the charge algorithm differ.
+Charge controllers are also available for lithium-ion to charge 10.8V packs (3 cells in series).
+When acquiring a charge controller, observe the voltage requirements.
+The standard Li-ion family has a nominal voltage of 3.6V/cell; lithium iron phosphate is 3.30V/cell.
+Only connect the correct batteries for which the charge controller is designed.
+Do not connect a lead acid battery to a charge controller designed for Li-ion and vice-versa.
+This could compromise the safety and longevity of the batteries as the charge algorithms and voltage settings are different.

 Figure 1: Voltage and current from source a solar cell at varying sunlight.

-Last updated: 20141123
+Last updated: 2016-05-17

 Comments are intended for "commenting," an open discussion amongst site visitors.
 Battery University monitors the comments and understands the importance of expressing perspectives and opinions in a shared forum.
 However, all communication must be done with the use of appropriate language and the avoidance of spam and discrimination.

 If you have a suggestion or would like to report an error, please use the "contact us" form or email us at: BatteryU@cadex.com.
 We like to hear from you but we cannot answer all inquiries.
 We recommend posting your question in the comment sections for the Battery University Group (BUG) to share.